renaissance-publishing/renaissance/content/chapters/25-items.md

 ### Mail Armor

-A flexible covering of metal made of interlocking rings.
-Intricate, but relatively quick to weave and manufacture from the proper wire stock and effective at stretching limited supplies of metal.
-Though its flexibility makes it easier to wear, mail hangs heavily from the wearer and is less effective at dispersing impacts.
+A flexible covering of metal made of interlocking rings, mail armor has been in use in one form or another for more than 800 years.
+Mail is relatively quick to weave and manufacture from the proper wire stock, so it is effective at stretching limited supplies of metal.
+It's flexibility makes it easy to wear, and it means that it can be made large enough to cover most of the wearer's body without limiting mobility or requiring careful fitting and manufacture; however, mail hangs very heavily from the wearer, which impedes useful mobility in its own way.
+Mail is also relatively bad at distributing impacts, and resisting modern arrowheads and lances; for this reason, those who can afford to do so are shifting to plated armors.

 Armor Value: 5 AV

-Drawbacks: -5 to checks that include your COO.
+Drawbacks: -5 to checks that include your COO

-Tags: Heavy
+Tags: Cumbersome, Heavy

+### Mail Armor Rev

+A flexible covering of metal made of interlocking rings, mail armor has been in use in one form or another for more than 800 years.
+Mail is relatively quick to weave and manufacture from the proper wire stock, so it is effective at stretching limited supplies of metal.
+It's flexibility makes it easy to wear, and it means that it can be made large enough to cover most of the wearer's body without limiting mobility or requiring careful fitting and manufacture; however, mail hangs very heavily from the wearer, which impedes useful mobility in its own way.
+Mail is also relatively bad at distributing impacts, and resisting modern arrowheads and lances; for this reason, those who can afford to do so are shifting to plated armors.

+Armor Value: 6 AV

+Drawbacks: -5 to checks that include your COO

+Tags: Cumbersome, Heavy, Vulnerable: Impact (-2 AV), Vulnerable: Piercing (-3 AV)

 ### Brigandine

-Something of a mid-point between mail and plate armors, brigandine armor consists of oblong, overlapping metal plates molded to the wearer.
-There are a number of methods for holding the plates in place; one common technique is to rivet them to a leather or fabric vest, providing a distinctive appearance.
-It is somewhat easier to slip between the individual plates with piercing weapons.
+*Brigandine armor is representative of a wide variety of "intermediate" armors based on the composition of many smaller plates with other materials, like layers of mail, leather, or plate.*
+*This entry can be adapted to produce lamellar armor, laminar armors, a coat-of-plates, or other broadly similar armors.*

+Brigandine armor is one among several varieties of armors that make use of *metal plates* to improve protection.
+Brigandine armor consists of small, oblong metal plates riveted to the outside of a leather garment.
+Brigandine armor provides improved protection over mail, while being cheap and easy to produce—although it still requires access to good-quality steel plates, and the highest-quality armors still require those plates to be fitted to the wearer.

+Brigandine armor is in wide use in the Commonwealth.
+It became the standard armor for the Commonwealth's armies more than 180 years ago; only within the last 30 years as the Commonwealth begun to replace brigandine armor with solid plate even for its common soldiery.

-Armor Value: 7 armor
+- Armor Value: 7 armor

-Drawbacks: -10 to checks that include your COO.
+- Drawbacks: -10 to checks that include your COO.

-Tags: Heavy
+- Tags: Composite, Cumbersome, Heavy

 <!--
 ### Partial Plate (Original)